How Long Does Patent Pending Last: Everything to KnowPatent Law ResourcesPatent Pending

 - You've received a Notice of Allowance from the USPTO, and you've paid the fee, but the office hasn't given you a patent yet.

-There aren't set standards on how to mark your product with a patent pending status.
+No set standards exist about how to mark your product with a patent pending status.
 You can use any of these or similar terms:

 - U.S. and Foreign Patents Applied For